If you are a single parent wanting to move to Australia and are unsure of your options, the information below will hopefully help.

-If you are wondering what government support you can receive when you arrive in Australia as a single parent, you should be eligible for these payments: Family Tax Benefit, Newborn Upfront Payment and Newborn Supplement, Single Income Family Supplement, Child Care Subsidy, Double Orphan Pension and Health Care Card.
+If you are wondering what government support you can receive when you arrive in Australia as a single parent, you should be eligible for these payments: Family Tax Benefit, Newborn Upfront Payment and Newborn Supplement, Child Care Subsidy, Double Orphan Pension and Health Care Card.

 Please note, when researching the below I went round and round the different pages, trying to get to the bottom of the eligibility requirements and, as a NZ citizen on an SCV, if you need to wait the newly arrived resident wait period.